DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 Luckily now that we have the clear distinction between the two phases of the game :
 - Up Path : looking for the highest first peak
-- Down Path : going down from the peak tofind the target
+- Down Path : going down from the peak to find the target

 We have isolated where player cognition (and connections between categories) come into play : the risky Down path, here players show off their knowledge and